k9w/instructions/containerOpenbsdChroot.md

 any command that deals directly with the kernel (even read-only as a regular user), has full access to everything as in the host system.

-OpenBSD has other security mechanisms for areas like this:
+OpenBSD has other security mechanisms for related areas:

 - [Pledge(2)](https://man.openbsd.org/pledge): A process defines a
   list of intended capabilities.
 If the process tries to do anything